RonaldIaxaduv/GodYarnIt/README.md

 ## Complete Beginner to YarnSpinner?

 Checkout the official [Yarnspinner Tutorial](https://yarnspinner.dev/docs/writing/) page to get started writing interactive narratives!
-Read the introduction pages up until you hit the Unity stuff (we don&rsquo;t need that since we are not working in Unity).
+Read the introduction pages up until you hit the Unity stuff (we don't need that since we are not working in Unity).
 Also make sure to checkout the syntax Reference for a comprehensive list of the yarn languages capabilities.

-> :warning: Some core functionality might missing ([please report any issues](https://github.com/kyperbelt/GDYarn/issues)).
+> :warning: Some core functionalities (notably those of Yarn 2.0+) are still missing ([please report any issues](https://github.com/RonaldIaxaduv/GodYarnIt/issues)).

 <a id="orge11a839"></a>